Matthew-Hurrell/movie-soundtrack-quiz/README.md

 ## Project Deployment via GitHub

-The Disney Food Guide repository is stored on GitHub.
+The Movie Soundtrack Quiz repository is stored on GitHub.
 The site was created using GitPod and the live site is hosted on GitHub Pages.
 This is a guide to deploy a site on GitHub Pages using GitHub.

 1. Sign in to GitHub and find the repository in the repositories menu.
 2. Click to open the repository and click on the settings icon to open the settings menu for the repository.